Cray-HPE/docs-csm/install/livecd/Boot_LiveCD_USB.md

 1. (`external#`) Power the NCN on and connect to the IPMI console.

-   > **`NOTE`** The bootdevice can be set via IPMI, below we use the `floppy` option.
+   > **`NOTE`** The boot device can be set via IPMI; the example below uses the `floppy` option.
 At a glance this seems incorrect,
    > however it selects the primary removable media.
 This step instructs the user to power off the node to ensure
-   > the BIOS has the best chance at finding the USB via a cold-boot.
+   > the BIOS has the best chance at finding the USB via a cold boot.
    >
    > ```bash
    > ipmitool chassis bootdev